buddhist-uni/buddhist-uni.github.io/_content/articles/dharani-and-spells-medieval-sinitic-buddhism_mcbride-richard-d.md

 pages: "85--114"
 ---

-In this article, McBride gives a nuanced view of dhāraṇī and spells during the Sui Dynasty period through the end of the Tang, roughly 500–907 C.E.
-For this exposition, he focuses on three Chinese intellectuals: Jingying Huiyuan (523–592), Daoshi (596–683), and Amoghavajra (705-774).
-All three people offer a unique understanding of dhāraṇī and spells.
+A nuanced view of dhāraṇī and spells during the Sui Dynasty period through the end of the Tang, roughly 500–907 C.E focusing on three Chinese intellectuals: Jingying Huiyuan (523–592), Daoshi (596–683), and Amoghavajra (705-774).